 The brain is an amazing organ.
 It allows us to think, imagine, and even dream.
 But it also makes us tired, which can be a problem in today’s fast-paced world.
-In order to keep our minds sharp and our bodies healthy, we need to make sure that we’re eating foods that will nourish our brains as well as keep them active and energized.
-Here are some of my favorite healthy foods for stimulating your memory:
+In order to keep our minds sharp and our bodies healthy, we need to make sure that we’re eating healthy diet that will nourish our brain as well as keep it active and energized.
+Here are some of my favorite healthy diets for stimulating your memory:

 Almonds are a good source of vitamin E, omega-3 fatty acids, and magnesium.
 They are also rich in protein, fiber, and calcium.
 Almonds contain nearly 40% of the recommended zinc intake per serving size.

 Selenium is an essential trace mineral that works with other antioxidants to help reduce oxidative stress caused by free radicals in the body which can lead to premature aging or even cancerous cells growths (carcinogens).
 Selenium helps maintain normal thyroid function because it increases thyroxine production by increasing the secretion rate through activating triiodothyronine receptor sites on T3 receptors in thyrocytes while lowering serum cholesterol levels associated with atherosclerosis (hardening) plaque buildup around arteries thus reducing chances of developing heart disease later on the down line.